orenono/CISC3660/README.md

 Feel free to suggest/change/edit whatever you like

 ***Crucial Elements***
 *Change dialogue for different streets                            O.L.
+Done!
 *Create a game over scene                                         O.L.
+Done!
 *Create a win game scene                                          O.L.
+Done!
 *Create a walking through the house scene                         O.L.
+Done!
 *Edit knocking scene                                              O.L.
+Done!
 *If you got most answers wrong, do you instantly get killed?
 *Store how many houses the player has entered
 *Level 2.
 JW